wlyh514/simple_http_server/report.md

 I worked on creating helper functions for compressing and decompressing headers using the HPACK algorithm, along with the relevant unit tests.
 I also contributed in our attempt to integrate TLS by creating a server certificate configuration and allowing the server to detect and respond to a client TLS handshake.
+Lastly, I worked on the project documentation, which I included in this report.

 ### Ali Abdoli